sagemath/trac_to_gh/Issue 6938.md

 # Issue 6938: sage-README-osx.txt is non-sensical for a source distribution.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6938

 Original creator: drkirkby